 By respectfully speaking out, you can help to ensure that school boards hear what the research makes clear: our sex does not change according to our feelings, and school policy which ignores that fact ends up hurting our kids.
-Many school boards are pressured by outside activist organisations to pass policies that treat bodily sex as irrelevant, but parents are the real stakeholders in a school, not Resistance to this trend will be built one parent at a time, and it starts with you.
+Many school boards are pressured by outside activist organisations to pass policies that treat bodily sex as irrelevant, but parents are the real stakeholders in a school, not activist groups.

-activist groups.
 From loss of privacy to celebration of sexual identity confusion, these radical activist policies are not helpful or safe for kids.
 Communicating your well-founded concerns about transgender ideas to school officials is an important way of protecting all students.